marjoleinF/pre/README.md

 1. The package is completely R based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
 2. The unbiased tree induction algorithms of Hothorn, Hornik, & Zeileis (2006) is used for deriving prediction rules, by default.
 Alternatively, the (g)lmtree algorithm of Zeileis, Hothorn, & Hornik (2008) can be employed, or the classification and regression tree (CART) algorithm of Breiman, Friedman, Olshen, & Stone (1984).
-3. The package supports (multivariate) continuous, binary, multinomial and count response variables
+3. The package supports a wider range of response variables.
 4. The package allows for plotting the final rule ensemble as a collection of simple decision trees.
 5. The initial ensembles may be generated as in bagging, boosting and/or random forests.
 6. Hinge functions of predictor variables may be included as baselearners, like in the multivariate adaptive regression splines method of J. H. Friedman (1991), using the gpe() function.